December Fishing Forecast

+This year has flown by!
 Here it is December already and the Holidays are almost upon us.
-Where has this year gone?
-I must say it has been a great year for fishing all along the Treasure Coast.
-Both inshore and offshore have provided anglers with many great fishing adventures.
-Hopefully, this winter will be milder and the fishing great for everyone.
+Both inshore and offshore fishing have provided anglers with many great fishing adventures.
+We managed the hurricane season with some luck.
+You can see the seagrass making a comeback to the Treasure Coast.
+Hopefully, this winter will be milder, the water quality improves, and the fishing is great for everyone.

-Trout, redfish and snook will be targets throughout the winter.
-Trout season will be open this year for a change and snook season closes December 15th, many anglers will still play catch and release with them.
+Trout,redfish and snook will be targets throughout the winter.
+Snook season closes December 15th, but many anglers will still play catch and release with them.
 Fishing around bridges, docks and inlets can bring great action with snook hanging around the deeper waters of the river.
-Using live bait, DOA Baitbusters & TerrorEyz, jigs and bomber lures can help you catch one worth a photo opportunity.
 Trout will tend to hang around the deeper cuts of the river.
 Move off to three to six feet of water for trout.
 Live shrimp on popping corks or DOA Deadly Combos will work the best for them.
-I love to work DOA CAL jerk baits this time of year on the flats.
-You can also find snook and redfish hanging around those areas as well.

 Remember, fishing is not just another hobby....it's an ADVENTURE!